How much do events cost?

 Will I have to queue?

-In most cases, no, although there is sometimes a wait for very popular events.
-Your cooperation in being seated where you are directed by the event stewards is much appreciated.
+In most cases, no, although there is sometimes a waiting period for very popular events.
+Your cooperation in being seated where you are directed by the event staff is much appreciated.

 If the venue is full, can I stand at the back?